How to easily reduce your heating bills

 With winter fast approaching, your household bills are likely to sky rocket.
 But what if there was a way to reduce your heating bills and have more cash in the bank?

 One of the biggest costs of any household is the heating bill.
-Ofgem calculates that on average, we spend 4% of our annual incomes on energy – most of which goes on heating.
+Ofgem calculates that on average, we spend 4% of our annual incomes on energy, most of which goes on heating.
 So it’s worth evaluating each year how you can reduce your heating bills.

 While 4% might not seem like a particularly large figure, it’s a massive amount if your living paycheck to paycheck or rely on a fixed income.

 Thankfully, there are many free and low-cost tips to reduce your heating bills saving you money.
 Also, there’s plenty of ways to improve your home’s energy efficiency, all of which impact how much your home costs to run.